lambdaclass/cairo-vm/docs/vm/README.md

 Barring some simplifications we made, this is all the Cairo VM does.
 The two main things that stand out as radically different are the memory model and the use of `Field Elements` to perform arithmetic.
 Below we go into more detail on each step, and in the process explain the ommisions we made.

+> For a sequence diagram of the program execution, see [Program Execution Sequence](./program_execution_sequence.md).

 ## Memory

 The Cairo virtual machine uses a Von Neumann architecture with a Non-deterministic read-only memory.
 What this means, roughly, is that memory is immutable after you've written to it (i.e. you can only write to it once); this is to make the STARK proving easier, but we won't go into that here.